 Yes, it is against the law to handle someone else's ballot, even if you're depositing it in a dropbox.
-However, if a voter is sick or disabled, a trusted family member or friend may deliver someone else's ballot to the County Board of Elections office, mailbox, or a dropbox if you both must sign the Declaration form.
+However, if a voter is sick or disabled, a trusted family member or friend may deliver their ballot to an Early Voting Site or a drop off location if you both sign the Declaration form.

 Q. I never got my ballot?
 What do I do?